-However, a newer generation of service sector employment in tourism, finance and business services—particularly call centres—has developed over the past twenty years.
-Higher education, in the form of the city’s four universities, and the creative industries are also making a key contribution to the changing face of the local economy.
-At the same time, there has been a sustained regeneration of the city itself through a series of capital projects.
-The latest development has been improved sports facilities that were delivered as part of Glasgow’s hosting of the Commonwealth Games in 2014.
-The city is also home to a high-technology sector that forms part of Scotland’s so-called ‘Silicon Glen’.
+A new generation of service sector employment in tourism, finance and business services—especially in innovation and creative industries—has developed over the past twenty years.
+Higher education, in the form of the city’s four universities industries are also making a key contribution to the changing face of the local economy.